Royal Flag of King Rama IX

-National Holiday in Thailand held annually on December 5.
+This national holiday in Thailand is held annually on 5 December.

-The day commemorates the birthday of the current King of Thailand, Bhumibol Adulyadej.
+The day commemorates the birthday of the late King of Thailand, Bhumibol Adulyadej.
 It is also Thailand's National Day and is the day when Father's Day is celebrated in Thailand.

-He is known as Rama IX, and has reigned Thailand since June 9 1946, making him the world's longest-serving current head of state and the longest-reigning monarch ever in Thailand's history.
+Known as Rama IX, he reigned Thailand since 9 June 1946 until his death on 13 October 2016, making him the longest-reigning monarch ever in Thailand's history.

 In the evening, the streets around Ratchadamnoen and Sanam Luang are closed to traffic and many people come to watch celebratory fireworks displays.